WAPI (AM): WAPI and NBC

-On November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, WAPI was assigned to 1140 kHz, sharing this frequency with KVOO in Tulsa, Oklahoma.
+On November 11, 1928, with the implementation of the FRC's General Order 40, WAPI was assigned to 1140 kHz, sharing this frequency with KVOO in Tulsa, Oklahoma.
 In 1928, WAPI returned to Birmingham, in part due to the NBC Red Network's interest in affiliating with a station in Alabama's largest city.
 In 1929, ownership of the station was split among API, the University of Alabama, and the Alabama College for Women (now the University of Montevallo).
 The broadcast power was increased to 5,000 watts.
 In 1932, the colleges sold the station to a group of investors, doing business as "The Voice of Alabama".
 WAPI remained affiliated with NBC until 1940, when it became an affiliate of CBS Radio.